My Policy Objectives

 Bread basically means A Decent Society, one in which basic human needs are met, even for the poor.
 Roughly speaking this is Bernie Sanders.
 I support the goals of Bernie's agenda, and most of his policy positions.
-If elected, Bernie Sanders, Elizabeth Warren and Jerome Segal will form a solid tripod, to which I will add my strengths and benefit from theirs.

 Roses means something else.
 Something not attained through higher pay.
 It speaks to the more complex needs of people, even beaten-down immigrant workers in 1912.
 It is about our deeper need for beauty and meaning, about having time for life itself, time for being with old friends, time for enjoying our children when they are very young, time for being with our parents as they age, or in a book club, or for playing racquetball with an old buddy, three times a week.
 It's what I call the Alternative American Dream.
 It is captured in the bumper sticker wisdom: Nobody ever died wishing they had spent more time at the office.
 My campaign offers something new to progressive politics.
-It offer a policy agenda for Roses, one I developed in my book: Graceful Simplicity: The Philosophy and Politics of the Alternative American Dream.
+It offers a policy agenda for Roses, one I developed in my book: Graceful Simplicity: The Philosophy and Politics of the Alternative American Dream.

 I CAN WIN